fshface/sp18-hw4/ANSWERS.md

 5. How did you like this homework in comparison with the previous homeworks?

 This homework was around the same as previous homeworks.
+I like the option of having less or more guidance.